-The amazing thing about Europe that is not prevalent within the US is the fact that once you are domestically in Europe it is sickening in a great way how cheap it is to travel.
-In most cases you can travel in most places within Europe for as little as a trip to Target (we all know how we go to target and walk out with 50$ worth of things).
+The amazing thing about Europe that is not prevalent in the US is the fact that once you are domestically in Europe it is sickening in a great way how cheap it is to travel.
+In most cases, you can travel in most places within Europe for as little as a trip to Target (we all know how we go to target and walk out with 50$ worth of things).
 The airline that I recommend is Vueling.
-They are cheap airline that offer amazing deals between major cities for as little as 20$ one way.
+They are a cheap airline that offers amazing deals between major cities for as little as 20$ one way.

 Disclaimer: the way that these flights are so cheap is they do not include your luggage.
 I personally hate having to check my luggage.
 I’m so afraid to lose it especially in an overseas flight.
 For this reason to add a checked luggage you have to pay a fee before you get to the airport.
 You can however have a carry on luggage for free.
 Packing light is a must (I talk more about it in another blog post).
 Trust me you can do it!

 After your flights are all booked and you have overcome your nervous excitement you just bought plane tickets to Europe, next is to have a place to sleep.
 The cheapest and easiest way to cut costs on accommodations is to book a hostel room or Airbnb.
 Hostels are the absolute cheapest.
 I would suggest to read the reviews and research the area they are in, how close to public transportation, and how accommodating the staff was.
 These will really make or break your trip.
 In most cases you can find a hostel with a room for rent for under 20$ a night.
 For a 10 day trip to Europe I was able to spend 200$ for the entire trip on a hostel.
 I always choose women-only dorm style.
 It allows me to meet some really interesting people, grab dinner with them, and exchange life stories.
 I have never felt unsafe at a hostel in Europe or in the US.
 A lot of hostels also have free breakfast with your reservation.
 This allows for you to cut your budget for food for more shopping money!